Longleat visit, Warminster, Wiltshire - July 2005

 |

-to it, the camera zoom helped here.
+quite this close to the guy, the camera zoom helped here!

 |